 - The supplier is also prohibited from doing "any other thing" by virtue of the insolvency event, such as increasing the contract's pricing, changing credit periods, or adding a one-off or balloon payment.

-- Even if the supplier had a right (such as to terminate) which had arisen prior to the insolvency process taking place, the supplier loses that right once the insolvency event starts if it was not exercised before the commencement of the insolvency process.
+- Even if the supplier had a right to terminate or supply which had arisen prior to the insolvency process taking place, the supplier loses that right once the insolvency event starts if it was not exercised before the commencement of the insolvency process.
 For example, if the contract gives the supplier a right to terminate for late payment and the customer is late in paying, that right is lost for a "past" event once the insolvency process started.
 However, the supplier would be able to terminate if exercising any available contractual termination rights before the insolvency process starts.

 - A supplier must not make it a condition of continuing to supply that any outstanding payments are paid, nor do something that has the same effect.
 Therefore, the supplier must continue to supply, regardless of any amounts that may be owing.